eddast/T-427-WEPO/Assignment III/README.md

 ![alt text](https://image.ibb.co/mnt92c/Login_Fail.png "Login Fails")

 ### The Lobby
-The lobby contains all functionality related to joining and parting chatrooms, creating chatrooms, keeping track of users in chatrooms, chatroom interactions and user interactions.
-Lobby is composed of a greeting, stating the user's nickname at top, then displays a list of active chatrooms to the left and then displayes the chatroom to which the user is currently joined in the middle along with it's messages and users in chat.
+The Lobby is what we call the view that contains all functionality related to joining and parting chatrooms, creating chatrooms, keeping track of users in chatrooms, chatroom interactions and user interactions.
+The Lobby cannot be accessed unless user is logged in, i.e. has provided a nickname.
+If user tries to access the Lobby without being logged in, the server 'chatserver.js' terminates and an error message is displayed instead of the Lobby view.
+The Lobby is composed of a greeting, stating the user's nickname at top, then displays a list of active chatrooms to the left and then displayes the chatroom to which the user is currently joined in the middle along with it's messages and users in chat.

 #### Veiwing Active Rooms
-Active rooms can be viewed to left of the lobby and any active chatroom is visible at all times.
+Active rooms can be viewed to left of the Lobby and any active chatroom is visible at all times.
 The list is scrollable when large enough and the chatrooms and their information update in real time so user is always viewing this list in the state it currently is in.
 See below:

 ![alt text](https://image.ibb.co/i1BhoH/Active_Chatrooms.png "Active Chatrooms Bar")

 #### Creating Chatrooms
 To create a new chatroom, i.e. add it to the list of active chatrooms in real-time with all corresponding functionality, user clicks the plus symbol beside the active chatroom list.
-User is then presented with a module over the lobby page, prompting him or her to insert name and topic of a chatroom.
+User is then presented with a module over the Lobby page, prompting him or her to insert name and topic of a chatroom.
 Once user has inserted all information he or she clicks "create" button in module which will update all user's chatroom list in real time, adding the new chatroom.
 It can then immediately be joined and used for communications.
 Invalid creations of chatrooms or creating chatrooms identical to other chatrooms will have no affect.
 An example of an invalid chatroom creation is not inserting a name (topic does not need to be inserted).
 The following figure illustrates the process of a user creating a chatroom in the system:

 ![alt text](https://image.ibb.co/iOHQax/Create_Chatroom.png "Creating New Chatroom")